General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Proposed method

 The goal of this paper is to present a procedure that guarantees a smoothed model to be robust to semantic perturbations, that is

-for all $\beta \in \mathcal{B}_r(\beta_0)$, where $\phi(x, \beta_0) = x.$ One way to achieve robustness to parametric perturbation is to bound the Lipschitz constant of the classifier \eqref{r:smoothing} with respect to the smoothing parameters.
-It is worth mentioning that the density $\rho(y| x)$ has to be continuously differentiable with respect to perturbation parameters, otherwise, this problem becomes ill-posed.
+for all $\beta \in \mathcal{B}(\beta_0)$, where $\phi(x, \beta_0) = x.$ One way to achieve robustness to parametric perturbation is to bound the Lipschitz constant of the classifier from Eq. \eqref{r:smoothing} with respect to the transformation parameters.
+For this purpose, the density $\rho(y| x)$ has to be continuously differentiable with respect to perturbation parameters; otherwise, this problem becomes ill-posed.
 To overcome this issue, we introduce additional Gaussian smoothing.